Lido Photos: Beaches

 Or, better yet, go exploring with a four-legged friend.

 If you're adventurous, you can try kiteboarding.

 Have you been looking for love in all the wrong places?
-Maybe you'll have better luck at one of the Lido's private beaches, which are north and south of the public spaggia.
+Maybe you'll have better luck at one of the Lido's private beaches, which are scattered along the water.

 When we took these photos in early May, the official beach season was a month away, and most of the private beach huts along the Lido were deserted.
 (Still, the public beach was doing a brisk trade.)

 As we walked south from Blue Moon Beach, we passed a series of jetties or breakwaters that protect the beaches from erosion by storms and sea currents.

 The most prominent landmark along the Adriatic seaside is the Hotel Excelsior, a luxury hotel that was built in 1908 in Moorish palace style.
 The Excelsior has a private beach club for its wealthy guests (including movie stars, directors, and producers who stay at the hotel during the Venice Film Festival).

 The southernmost beaches on the Lido are the Bagni Alberoni (about 9 km or 6 miles south of the Lido's main public beach), which can be reached by bicycle, car, public bus, or boat.
 In addition to beaches, hotels, and a few restaurants, the resort of Alberoni has a golf club and a nature area with sand dunes.